Here is my June online income report. It’s time to discuss how I make money online and share my income and expenses.

 I took Elite Blog Academy in 2015 – I was in the second class!
 If you could see the roster of other bloggers that took the course when I did, you’d be blown away by the who’s who on the list.

-Here's a few ways my online income has grown this year:
+Here are a few ways my online income has grown this year:

 - Side hustles/make money